 - Auto Deploy Stateful Installs – This feature allows you to install hosts over the network without setting up a complete PXE boot infrastructure.
 After the initial network boot, these hosts boot like other hosts on which ESXi has been installed.

-- Stateless caching ins a good solution when you use the Auto Deploy infrastructure, but you require a safeguard in case the Auto Deploy server is unavailable.
+- Stateless caching is a good solution when you use the Auto Deploy infrastructure, but will require a safeguard in case the Auto Deploy server is unavailable.
 Hosts provisioned with stateless caching host profile settings continue to be provisioned with Auto Deploy.

 - Stateful installs support network installation through Auto Deploy.
 After the initial installation, hosts that are provisioned with stateful install host profile settings will boot from disk.

 The System Cache Configuration host profile supports these use cases: